Sangeetha-Prakash01/brain-tumor-detection/README.md

 ## Model Architecture

-The model used in this project is a **Convolutional Neural Network (CNN)** built using **PyTorch**.
-The architecture has been optimized for image classification tasks and consists of several layers:
+The model usedThe model used in this project is a Convolutional Neural Network (CNN) based on the pretrained ResNet-50 architecture.
+Instead of building a CNN from scratch, transfer learning was applied by modifying the final fully connected layer to perform binary classification (tumor / no tumor) on brain MRI images.

 ### Key Layers:
 - **Convolutional Layers**: For feature extraction from MRI images.